|Contact: Engineering Dual Degree Liaison|

 During the student’s two years at Case Western Reserve University or Washington University, students are fully enrolled in that institution.
 Hiram College financial aid packages do not carry over, so students must apply for financial aid through the engineering university.

 Below: On the bottom left, Hiram student Nicola Pedretti is pictured with fellow engineering students at Washington University.
-He will graduate with degrees from both Hiram College and Washington University in 2017.
+He graduated with degrees from both Hiram College and Washington University.